brentgroves/repsys/a_status/project_bullet_list.md

 - document Kubernetes troubleshooting process
 - Set up Prometheus system monitoring and alerting in K8s.
 - Setup Grafana data visualization and monitoring platform in K8s
-- Transition from Multipass hypervisor to MicroCloud
+- Transition from Multipass hypervisor to MicroCloud Hyper-converged infrastructure (HCI)
 - Develop the Automated ETL and Report System.
 - Develop an Integrated Tool Management System
 - Develop a Tool Tracking module for the tool management system